-Semester Duration Туре ECTS-credits Student workload 1st semester Within one semester (6 hours over 12 weeks) Mandatory 9 225 hours (60 teaching hours, 165 hours of self- study) Pre-requisite for participation Applicability Module examination Teaching and learning method Responsible person for the module None EMBS course only 2 written exams: one of 60 minutes for International Marketing (20%), one of 120 minutes (55%), business game outcome; students' presentations (25%) presentations, Prof. Italo Trevisan
+Semester Duration Туре ECTS-credits Student workload 1 st semester Within one semester (6 hours over 12 weeks) Mandatory 9 225 hours (60 teaching hours, 165 hours of self- study) Pre-requisite for participation Applicability Module examination Teaching and learning method Responsible person for the module None EMBS course and a few Erasmus students One final written exam (60%) of 70 minutes (individual grade).
+Group Project (40%) divided into Project Report and Project Presentation (group grade) Lectures, case studies, in-class discussions, business presentations Prof. Lucia Gatti

-- Understand the concepts of international commerce and globalization of competitive environments and know the determinants of international competitive advantage (programme ILOs K1 and IP1) - Be familiar with the concepts of international business and multinational enterprise (programme ILOs K1 and IP1) - Be able to apply conceptual approaches to foreign markets and select possible strategies of internationalisation: trade, foreign direct investment, and cooperation such as licensing, franchising etc. (programme ILOs K2 and IP1) - Will be able to assess the role of technology and SMEs in the international business arena (programme ILO K1 and IP1) - Will have a deep insight into the internationalisation process, the strategy behind it and are able to formulate adequate approaches by assessing the internal and external environment (programme ILOs K1, K2, S1, IP1, T2) - Be able to identify strategic orientations that affect strategic planning of international activities, suggest solutions for segmentation, choice of foreign markets, and strategy implementation (programme ILOs K1, K2, IP1) - Be familiar with working in international teams in the context of a business game and have learnt to apply conceptual and theoretical elements of international management strategy for practical challenges (programme ILOs S2, IP2 and BW1) - N.B.: as the EMBS students are admitted after a selection process that aims at identifying and choosing good students, intellectually well endowed, it seems disrespectful -if not downright insulting- towards the same students to think that they need to be told all the above to help them understand what a course in International Strategic Management entails
+- Understand the concepts of international business and management and know the determinants of international competitive advantage (programme ILOs K1 and IP1) - Be familiar with the concepts of globalization and be able to identify the drivers for a global/international business perspective (programme ILOs K1, T2 and IP1) - Be able to apply conceptual approaches to foreign markets and select possible strategies of internationalisation: trade, foreign direct investment, and cooperation such as licensing, franchising etc. (programme ILOs K2 and IP1) - Have a deep insight into the internationalisation process, the strategy behind it and they will be able to formulate adequate approaches by assessing the internal and external environment (programme ILOs K1, K2, S1, IP1, and T2) - Be able to identify strategic orientations that affect strategic planning of international activities, suggest solutions for segmentation, choice of foreign markets, and strategy implementation (programme ILOs K1, K2, and IP1) - Be familiar with working in international teams in the context of a group project and have learnt to apply conceptual and theoretical frameworks of international management studies for practical challenges (programme ILOs S2, IP2 and BW1) - Understand the main implications of sustainable consumption and sustainability marketing at a global level (programme ILOs K2 and IP1). - Be able to apply new trends in international marketing and communication to concrete cases (programme ILOs BW1 and T2).